2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Miami Dolphins

-Players cut to reach 53: K Greg Joseph
+Players cut to reach 53: K Greg Joseph, TE Gavin Escobar

 New England Patriots